ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 }
 ```

 You can find this code slightly complicated but for now there is no simpler UART driver in STM32 HAL (simple polling driver will be probably useful in some cases).
-The *usart.Driver* is efficient driver that uses DMA and interrupts to ofload the CPU but requires more code for configuration and to handle interrupts and DMA channels.
+The *usart.Driver* is efficient driver that uses DMA and interrupts to ofload the CPU.

 STM32 USART peripheral provides traditional UART and its synchronous version.
-In this article I use the UART word rather as the name of the phisical protocol and the USART word as the name of STM32 peripheral.

-To use the USART peripheral you must connect its Tx signal to the right GPIO pin:
+To use it as output we have to connect its Tx signal to the right GPIO pin:

 ```go
 tx.Setup(&gpio.Config{Mode: gpio.Alt})